 Except in the case of awards made through assumption of, or in substitution for, outstanding awards previously granted by an acquired company, the exercise price per share of stock purchasable under any stock option, the grant price of any stock appreciation right, and the purchase price of any security which may be purchased under any other stock-based award will not be less than 100% of the fair market value of the stock or other security on the date of the grant of such option, right or award.
-Options and other purchase rights shall be exercised by payment in full of the purchase price, either in cash or, at the discretion of the Committee, in whole or in part by the tendering of stock of the Company or other consideration having a fair market value on the date the option or right is exercised equal to the exercise or purchase price.
+The Committee will determine the times at which options and other purchase rights may be exercised and the methods by which and the forms in which payment of the purchase price may be made, whether in cash or, at the discretion of the Committee, in whole or in part by the tendering of stock of the Company or other property having a fair market value on the date the option or right is exercised equal to the exercise or purchase price.
 Determinations of fair market value under the plan will be made in accordance with methods or procedures established by the Committee.